 - Compliment the bride on how beautiful she looks on her wedding day

-- Speech should be no longer than six minutes
+- The speech should be no longer than six minutes

 - Do not get your speech from the internet